QadamosssQ/WifiGrabberGRAPHIC/README.md

 > This is program for showing passwords of all wifi networks connected to computer previously.
 If you don't have wifi card in your device it should not write anything.

 ## Alpha version
 Currently this is alpha of this program.
-This is just a empty layout.
+It works, but you may cause some problems or dysfunctions.
+Patiences advised.

+### TODO
+1. Improve styles (boooring)
+2. Change layout
+3. Add "advanced" functions
+4. Add (additonal) settings option
+5. Continue idea with bruteforcing passwords (legal purposes)

 ## License